KP Civic Innovation Fellowship

 - Khyber Pakhtunkhwa Traffic Police - Mobile app containing 6 different modules including a complaint system, emergency contacts, traffic education, Challan and driving license verification system.

 - Khyber Pakhtunkhwa Tourism - Virtual tour of 6 different retreat houses spread throughout the province and digitisation of their maps.
+Care to find more about our fellows?
+Click here

 Our second year of the Fellowship kicked off on July 26, 2015.
 This year, our 2015 Fellows made tremendous strides in improving governance.
 They took on a number of very challenging projects this year: